 Visiting Beautiful Antelope Canyon

 Antelope Canyon lies just outside of Glen Canyon National Recreation Area on Navajo Nation Land.
 An extraordinarily beautiful slot canyon famous for a just-right combination of sculpted sandstone walls, color, and ambient light, it’s the most visited and photographed slot canyon in the Southwest.
 If you go, expect to be in a herd.
-Despite the crowds, we thought it was worth the $26 entrance fee (per person).
-The tours are well run, and our guide was enthusiastic and informed.
+Despite the crowds, we thought it was worth the $26 entrance fee.
+The tours are well run, and our guide was enthusiastic and interesting.

 Kayaking Lake Powell